A nurse assistant helps with the routine care and treatment of persons who are sick, disabled, or infirm.

 What Do I Need to Know About the CNA Program?

-In order to be eligible for this course, students must have completed at least 8 grade levels of schooling, be at least 16 years of age, speak and understand the English language, have a valid Social Security number, and be in good physical, mental and emotional health.
+In order to be eligible for this course, students must have completed at least 8 grade levels of schooling, be at least 16 years of age, speak and understand the English language, have a valid Social Security number and provide a copy of the card, and be in good physical, mental and emotional health.

 All students interested in registering for NA 101 (Certified Nurse Assistant) must EITHER view the online orientation (NA 101 Orientation) OR attend an in-person session prior to registering.